openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Composite Signature Schemes with ML-DSA {#ecc-mldsa}

+### Signature data digest {#mldsa-sig-data-digest}
+In order not to extend the attack surface, composite ML-DSA + EdDSA signatures SHOULD use SHA3 for the signature data digest because ML-DSA internally uses a SHAKE256 digest.
+Implementations MAY allow use of SHA2 for CNSA 2.0 compliance.

 ### Key generation procedure {#ecc-mldsa-generation}

 The implementation MUST generate the ML-DSA and the EdDSA component keys independently.